 Parenting can be a stressful job.
-Learning and attention issues might add to that stress—whether you worry about your child fitting in, your next IEP meeting or other issues.
+Learning and thinking differences might add to that stress—whether you worry about your child fitting in, your next IEP meeting or other issues.

 That’s why it’s important to have strategies to help you relax.
 Taking a walk and exercising are great options.
 Another option is called “mindfulness”: calming your mind to be more present in the moment.
 This can take a little time and patience, but it can be worth the effort.
 Here are three simple strategies you might try using in your daily life.

 One form of mindfulness involves focusing your attention on your breath.
 You can do this either with your eyes open or closed.

 Take a few moments to start concentrating on your breath.

 With your mouth closed and breathing through your nose (if that’s not comfortable, you can breathe with your mouth open), focus your awareness on the sensation of the breath moving in and out of your body.